rh0910/410Project/README.md

 # Software requirements:

-OS: From Windows 7 upto Windows 10, macOS 10.15 (Catalina) to 13 (Ventura), or any Linux LTS operating system Suggested code editors or IDEs to use:
+OS: From Windows 7 upto Windows 10, macOS 10.15 (Catalina) to 13 (Ventura), or any Linux LTS operating system (preferably Ubuntu)
+Suggested code editors or IDEs to use:
-1. Microsoft Visual Studio Code.
+1. Microsoft Visual Studio Code(Overall good).
 Extensions that came in handy are: `Pico-W-Go`, `PlatformIO IDE`
-2. Android Studio Dolphin.
+2. Android Studio Dolphin (For Flutter/Dart development).
 3. JetBrain IntelliJ(for Java) and Pycharm(for Python).

-> If you intend to use Java:
+> If you intend to develop in Java:
-Any version of Java JDK LTS from version 8.0 to 17.0 will be needed to compile and run "Application.java" file, found in this root directory.
-Maven is also required for this project to work, as it is used to communicate and upload code to the Pico W device.
+Any version of Java JDK LTS from version 8.0 to 17.0 will be needed to compile and run "Application.java" file.
+This program is found in this root directory.
+Maven is also required for this project, as it is used to communicate and upload code to the Pico W device.

-> If you intend to use Python:
+> If you intend to develop in Python and Micro Python:
-The latest version of Python and Python 3 should be alright.
+The latest version of Python and Python 3 should do just fine.

-> For flutter/dart
+> If you intend to develop a mobile application using Flutter and Dart:
-Use the latest version of the flutter SDK.
+Use the latest version of the Flutter SDK.
 Check out this [link](https://docs.flutter.dev/get-started/install) for a step by step guide on how to properly set up the SDK.
 The latest version of the Dart SDK should be used.
 [Here](https://dart.dev/get-dart) is a guide on how to setup Dart.